 Tournament Match Play Rules

 - Choosing Sides: When both players are at the game console, they must come to an agreement which side of the machine they will play on (who will sit on 1p and who will sit on 2p).
-If an agreement cannot be reached, players shall follow the instructions provided by the Tournament Organizer on CPTOnline.
-For CPTOffline, a game of rock-paper-scissors will determine who gets to pick their side.
+If an agreement cannot be reached, players shall follow the instructions provided by the Tournament Organizer on CPTOnline and CCLCQ.
+For CPTOffline and CCLCQ, a game of rock-paper-scissors will determine who gets to pick their side.

 - Character Courtesy.
 If the players do not discuss the method of character selection, it should be understood that the Standard method is being used.
 If the players cannot come to an agreement on the method of character selection, the judge will apply the double blind method.